 "May the metamorphosis they must now undergo be not hurtful to them, and may they find, in the new way of life, compensation for the loss of one in which there was much beauty."

 Of course, it was not an easy thing for the Tonga to move their homes in this way.
-The BBC does well to remember this in their witness programme, which points out that even now electricity has not come to many people in the area, and that the hurt of the displacement is not yet forgotten.
+The BBC does well to remember this in their Witness programme which points out that even now electricity has not come to many people in the area, and that the hurt of the displacement is not yet forgotten.
+Mwiindachi Siamwiza speaks eloquently about the scar that the displacement of his village left.

 Those massive balls can still be seen at the museum in Choma, which is worth a stop on your way to Livingstone if you're travelling from Lusaka.
 In any case it is a place to break your journey, stretch and have a picnic.
 They also have a great old engine...